GlorytoAlmightyGod/let_me_SEE_freely/README.md

     IF i do not know what i want to be done;
     THEN is it NOT possible for me to know what i want to be done?

-    IF i do not know how to do a_certain_thing_done in Reality;
-    THEN is it NOT possible for me to do it?
-    IF i do not know how to do a_certain_thing_done in Reality;
-    THEN is it NOT possible for me to know how to do it?
-    IF i know how to get a_certain_thing_done in Reality;
-    THEN is it NOT possible for me to do it?
-    IF i know how to get a_certain_thing_done in Reality;
-    THEN have i allready done it?

 **real_time_perceptions_in_problems_environment:**